 We are pleased to announce support for event notifications (also known as 'webhooks') in iAuditor.

 iAuditor webhooks work by having the customer register a URL to receive notifications of audit data changes as they happen.
-At this point in time, the following events can be tracked for any audit in the organisation:
+At this point, the following events can be tracked for any audit in the organization:

 - audit creation

 - audit completion